cesarParra/lwc-signals/README.md

 ```

 ### Mutating `$resource` data

+Notice that the data returned by a resource is a ReadOnlySignal.
+This means that you cannot mutate the data directly, so how can you update the data?

 Besides `refetch`, the `$resource` function also returns a `mutate` function that allows you to mutate the data.